hyprwm/hyprland-wiki/pages/Home.md

 if you are having issues, please try reading the FAQ section and both configuring sections.
 Chances are your issue is described somewhere there.
-If not, you can try searching the issues or joining the discord server (link in the README, click the join discord server button)
+If not, you can try searching the issues or joining the discord server